 It has traditionally been suggested that these shape variations are connected to climate, which makes sense.
 After all, climate directs rainfall, which in turn affects runoff and erosion, and further influences sediment deposition.
 But up until now, researchers lacked a systematic dataset of river profiles, spanning all the areas of Earth.
 Chen and colleagues produced this database (also making it freely available for anyone to use and study).

 The data for the river profiles came from NASA satellites and includes observations on over 330,000 rivers from all across the globe.
-It’s the first study which shows distinct river shapes across the different climate zones.
+It’s the first study that shows distinct river shapes across the different climate zones.

-In humid regions, rivers tend to have consistent flow all-year-round.
+In humid regions, rivers tend to have consistent flow all year round.
 This means they continuously bring up sediment and erode the profile to a more concave shape until an equilibrium is reached.
-As the climate becomes drier, rivers cause less erosion, and in the aridest climates the flow is very inconsistent.
+As the climate becomes drier, rivers cause less erosion, and in the aridest climates, the flow is very inconsistent.
 Using a numerical model which simulates river evolution, researchers were able to back up their observations and confirm that indeed, the climate is the main driver of this change.